AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Publications and Additional Resources

-An extensive list of references for the tools used can be found in the [CITATIONS.md](CITATIONS.md) file.
+A list of references for the tools used can be found in the [CITATIONS.md](CITATIONS.md) file.

 ---